dhivyashankar12/vision-translate/README.md

 We would like to thank the open-source community and contributors behind:

-Tesseract OCR
+Tesseract OCR,

-Google Translate API (googletrans) gTTS (Google Text-to-Speech)
+Google Translate API (googletrans),

+gTTS (Google Text-to-Speech),

 Flask, Dropzone.js, and Bootstrap

 Their tools and libraries have made this project possible.